Wondering how to make your teenage daughter’s bedroom look more mature? Check out these dreamy decorating ideas she’s sure to love!

 - A chair that is comfy enough for extended periods of sitting without being excessively soft allowing teens to fall asleep

 - Shelving for books, awards, or childhood mementos

 - Drawers or containers for keeping supplies organized

 - Access to outlets to recharge phones and computers

-By this time many mature teenage girls are wearing makeup, styling their hair, or at least performing some sort of grooming activity that requires a mirror and usually a significant amount of space for beauty and hygiene supplies.
+By this time many mature teen girls are wearing makeup, styling their hair, or at least performing some sort of grooming activity that requires a mirror and usually a significant amount of space for beauty and hygiene supplies.

 While the top of a bureau or cube organizer will work she may want to sit down while doing her beauty routine or when experimenting with the latest look.

 Having the desk double as a vanity is certainly an option, particularly in a small room.
 However, my daughter has mentioned the mirror can be distracting.
 One of her friends covers her mirror while studying.
 LOL

 - An open flat surface like a desk, vanity or counter

 - A mirror, ideally one on the wall and one for close-up